 With a villain as wide-ranging as HYDRA, they had to give us a few entry characters to illustrate different aspects of the organization.
 Zola represented the cartoonishly evil Nazi backstory, while Alexander Pierce had a more pragmatic explanation for why he believed in HYDRA's goals.
-The weakest point was Agent Sitwell, as he was seemingly introduced as the "human" side, almost like the evil equivalent of Coulson's benevolent middle-management schtick in Avengers.
+The weakest point was Agent Sitwell.
+Introduced as the "human" side of HYDRA, he was the evil equivalent of Coulson's benevolent middle-manager schtick in Avengers.

-I understand why they chose Sitwell: He's an established character, and having him turn traitor was proof that HYDRA had been there all along, lurking under everyone's nose.
-Except by putting Sitwell in that role, we're now supposed to believe that this previously friendly dude has secretly been really evil all along, to the point of conspiring with lecherous senators and plotting to kill millions of people.
+I understand why they chose Sitwell: He's an established character, and having him turn traitor was proof that HYDRA was there already, lurking under everyone's nose.
+Except by putting Sitwell in that role, we're now supposed to believe that this previously friendly dude was secretly really evil all along, to the point of conspiring with lecherous senators and plotting to kill millions of people.

 And yet the movie never provides us with an explanation for why he decided this was a good idea, or why nobody ever noticed.
 By bringing Sitwell front and centre like this, they accidentally highlighted the lack of plausible motives for becoming as a HYDRA spy.